ignite/cli/docs/1 Introduction/1 Introduction.md

 Starport is a tool that makes it easier to create blockchains.

 Starport uses the Tendermint Consensus engine and the Cosmos SDK to create a blockchain application in the Go programming language.
-This blockchain has a Proof-of-Stake system with validators (https://en.longhash.com/news/how-cosmos-governance-works-and-how-you-can-become-a-validator) that can be defined in the genesis block.
+This blockchain has a Proof-of-Stake system with validators that can be defined in the genesis block.

-With just a few command lines, you can create a blockchain, launch it, serve it on the cloud and have a GUI ready to start testing your application.
+With just a few commands, you can create a blockchain, launch it, serve it on the cloud and have a GUI ready to start testing your application.

 Bootstrapping blockchains was initially the job of the `scaffold` program, which was used to create a blockchain application.
 Starport takes it to the next level and also creates a user interface with Vue.js, which provides a good starting point for developers creating a browser-based client-side application for your blockchain.